Hi, I’m MElinda

 born in Transylvania, living and working in and around Sevenoaks, Kent.
-I am a doula, a hypnobirthing teacher and a baby-wearing peer supporter.
+I am a doula, a hypnobirthing teacher, a baby-wearing peer supporter, and also a mum to my little one, who I free birthed at home.

-I finished my doula course with Developing Doulas with the guidance of Katie Olliffe and I am teaching the Wise Hippo Birthing Programme.
+I finished my doula course with Developing Doulas with the guidance of Katie Olliffe.

 Coming from a culture that is still nurturing the knowledge of old generations of people giving birth, I believe that we should reclaim our stories.